 But as in all things, cheap isn’t always the best option, as a little knowledge can go a long way!
 So true to our name, here at National Wine Week we’ve simplified the whole wine choice process, giving you the basic wine facts and tips so you can face the Wine Wall or your local restaurant wine list with some confidence and really be able to enjoy ‘Les plaisirs du vin!

 WSET, the Wine & Spirit Education Trust, is the foremost international body in the field of wines and spirits education, with a suite of sought-after qualifications.
 Courtesy of WSET we’re featuring a series of their 3 Minute Wine School videos covering the main wine producing countries, regions and styles around the world.
 Visit our Countries page.

 Like to be more Wine Wise, well here’s your chance to improve your wine knowledge and become a bit of a wine wizard in the process.
 Our downloadable Vines & Wines On-line book gives you a simple grape by grape guide to the most drinkable and enjoyable wines from around the world and the grapes that they're made from.

 The Week’s Wines

-Here are some of our favourite wines from this year's National Wine Week, some well-known, others not so!
-But more importantly what are your favourite wines, let us know and we'll publish the list & name the No.1!
+Here are some of our favourite wines from last year's National Wine Week, some well-known, others not so!

 Domaine de Torraccia - Cuvée Oriu 2011 - Corsica